ABHINAV0307/TXON_1/readme.md

 # Landing page

 In this task, you will create a landing web page using basic HTML, And CSS.
-This is a very basic project for beginners.
+This is basic project for beginners.
 After completion of this project, you will be able to level up your CSS.
 In this project, you will learn how to divide a page into the header,